awspunk/aws-workmail-migration/README.md

 ### Assumptions

+- The script assumes you've set up an organization on the Destination account/region
+- The profiles provided have the necessary permissions
 - The script assumes you've enabled all the users and groups that needs to be migrated
-- The script assumes you're migrating across same Domain Names ( user@xyz.com )
+- The script assumes you're migrating across same Domain Names

 ### Further Improvments
 - Progress Bar
 - Cross Domain Migration
+- Migration from other E-mail providers